Dr Jo Moss - Principal Investigator

 Shelley completed her MSc in Psychology at the University of Surrey and is now working as a Research Assistant.
 In this role, Shelley aims to raise awareness and understanding of the complex needs of children with rare genetic syndromes associated with intellectual disability amongst educational practitioners.
 This will be achieved by the development of a bespoke online training module for specialist education practitioners that will be co-produced with parents and school practitioners.

-Rachel is in the third year of her undergraduate Psychology degree with the University of Surrey.
-She is currently undergoing her Professional Training Year, working as a Research Associate for the Neurodevelopmental Research Lab.
-She will be focusing on looking at social cognition skills in rare genetic syndromes associated with autism.
+Rachel is in her final year of her undergraduate Psychology degree with the University of Surrey.
+Last year she undergone her Professional Training Year, working as a Research Associate for the Neurodevelopmental Research Lab.
+She is now working on her dissertation project with the lab, looking into social and spatial perspective-taking in Down syndrome.